 1. Go to your Shopify store admin

 Alternatively, you may look it up i the store domains section.
-In the main left menu go to Online Store > Domains, and you will see an overview of your store domains.
+In the main left menu go to Settings > Domains, and you will see an overview of your store domains.
 The primary domain is the one that all your other domains are automatically redirecting.
 This domain can be easily changed.
-What you are looking for is the Shopify-managed domain located in the second tab.
+What you are looking for is the Shopify-managed domain which ends with "myshopify.com".
 Please see the screenshot below for reference.

-Obviously, you can use this method only if you are the store owner.
+Obviously, you can use this method only if you are the store owner or has required store access.
 To find out Shopify domain of the store to which you don't have access, please use one of the next two methods.

 2. View the page source code